sahithreddya/CoffeeQuality/README.md

 </div>

 ### A correlation matrix to predict Total Cup Points
-It is apparent with the below correlation matrix that Total Cup Points is positively affected by some factors.
+It is apparent from the correlation matrix below that Total Cup Points are positively affected by some factors.
-- The variables _Aroma, Flavor, Aftertaste, Acidity, Body, Balance,_ and _Overall_ positively have a strong positive correlation with __Total Cup Points__.
+- The variables _Aroma, Flavor, Aftertaste, Acidity, Body, Balance,_ and _Overall_ positively correlate positively with __Total Cup Points__.
 - The variables _Quakers_ and _Category Two Defects_ have a weak negative correlation __Total Cup Points__.
 <div style="display: flex; justify-content: center" align="center">
   <img src="https://github.com/user-attachments/assets/c86bd88c-9230-4404-8a4e-6750193a6140" width="70%"/>